 CREST, Dipartimento di Scienza Applicata e Tecnologia (DISAT), Politecnico di To

-Required skills Advanced knowledge of mass balances, chemical processes and mass transport.
+Required skills An advanced knowledge of mass balances, chemical processes and transport phenomena is required.

 A basic understanding of electrochemistry is required.

 A basic understanding of solid-state physics is helpful